NYXTSYSTEM/NYXTHYPRLAND/README.md

     ```
     **make sure to replace** "nice" **with your actual username.**

-5. Restart your session and enjoy your new setup!
+5. Reboot and then you're good to go enjoy your new setup!

 ## Customization